grandt0ur/Omnipunk/README.md

 Help Menu
 ------------------
-mute/m - Mutes users for specified amount of time (a reason is required) unmute/um - Unmutes users clr/clear - This clears the chat the command is run in. limit is 10,000 warn/w - This gives the user a warning warns/ws - This gives the number, reasons, and mod who issued a specific warn snipe/s - This snipes the users last message that was deleted
+mute/m - Mutes users for specified amount of time (a reason is required)</br>
+unmute/um - Unmutes users</br>
+clr/clear - This clears the chat the command is run in. limit is 10,000</br>
+warn/w - This gives the user a warning</br>
+warns/ws - This gives the number, reasons, and mod who issued a specific warn</br>
+snipe/s - This snipes the users last message that was deleted</br>

 Useful Links
 ------------